 The great reflation

 Over the last three decades or so, the world economy began to work differently.
-Inflation, interest rates and growth have fallen persistently in nearly all advanced nations.
+Inflation, interest rates, and growth have fallen persistently in nearly all advanced nations.

 Not many people predicted this, and economists have spent years wrapping their heads around the reasons.
-They include demographic shifts, the entry of billions more workers into the economy and a worldwide glut of savings.
+They include demographic shifts, the entry of billions more workers into the economy, and a worldwide glut of savings.

 But nothing says the pattern of the last few decades must continue into the next few.
 And while experts’ track record of forecasting these big global shifts is poor, you can’t rule out that another such shift is underway.

 The basic story would go like this: Inflation has been pushed downward over the last generation in significant part because of a rapidly rising supply of labor.
-China’s integration into the global economy, the rise of information technology that allowed Western companies to tap labor in India and many other countries, the economic integration of the former Soviet bloc with Western Europe — all these things diminished the bargaining power of workers, holding down wage inflation.
+China’s integration into the global economy, the rise of information technology that allowed Western companies to tap labor in India and many other countries, and the economic integration of the former Soviet bloc with Western Europe — all these things diminished the bargaining power of workers, holding down wage inflation.

 But now the tides could be reversing.
 Wages are rising rapidly in China as its economy becomes more advanced, and its demographic outlook is bleak because of the lagged effects of its one-child policy.
 There is no country anywhere close to China’s size on the verge of integrating into the world economy.
-And the demographics in advanced nations also suggest slow growth or a shrinking work force over the coming years.
+And the demographics in advanced nations also suggest slow growth or a shrinking workforce over the coming years.